krakend/krakend-documentation/endpoints/parameter-forwarding.md

 You can change this behavior according to your needs, and define which elements are allowed to pass.

 However, if you want a specific endpoint to act just like a regular proxy without doing any operations use the `no-op` option on its encoding options.
-When using `no-op`, the gateway can't probe the content whatsoever.
+When using `no-op`, the gateway can't do anything with the content.
 The request goes from the client to the backend "as is".

 # Query string forwarding
 KrakenD **sends all query string parameters to the backend by default**.
 Meaning that if an endpoint `/foo` receives the query string `/foo?a=1&b=2` all its declared backends are going to receive `a` and `b`.